AmoDinho/formulaone-graphql/README.md

-You can jump over to the front-end repo [here](https://github.com/AmoDinho/formulaone-graphql-client)
+You can jump over to the front-end repo [here](https://github.com/AmoDinho/formulaone-graphql-client).

+This project uses yarn which can be downloaded from [here](https://yarnpkg.com/en/).

 ## App Structure
 ```